How to Code a THYROIDECTOMY

 60240 – Thyroidectomy, total or complete

-Code represents a total thyroidectomy with radical neck dissection.
+With radical neck dissection: This code signifies a total thyroidectomy combined with a radical neck dissection.

-The procedure involves surgical removal of the thyroid gland, including its extension into the thorax below the sternum.
+Cervical approach: This procedure involves the surgical removal of the thyroid gland, including any extension into the thorax below the sternum.

 References